The Latin word, from which the English word “desert” is derived, describes an area without people.

 It is larger and leaner, and the males have substantially darker manes.
 Lions from the Kalahari have greater stamina, which they require.

-These animals that live in the desert hunt smaller prey like antelope, porcupines, and birds while living in smaller groups, claiming greater territories.
+These desert animals hunt smaller prey like antelope, porcupines, and birds while living in smaller groups and claiming greater territories.

 The Kalahari lion has a higher tolerance for thirst; it can go two weeks without drinking, relying solely on its prey to supply it with moisture.